Nest Secure vs Ring Alarm

 - Professional monitoring for $20 per month

 - No longer sold by Nest

 - A range of no-contract plans

-These days, Google and Amazon seem to have a hand in everything, and that extends to home security.
+These days, Google and Amazon seem to have a hand in everything, which extends to home security.
 In 2014, Google purchased Nest for over three billion dollars.
-Founded by former Apple engineers, Nest started off with a smart thermostat and has since expanded to security cameras, security systems, and many other smart home connected devices.
+Founded by former Apple engineers, Nest started off with a smart thermostat and has since expanded to home security cameras, home security systems, and many other smart home connected devices.
 However, as of 2020, Nest Secure has been discontinued, but we tested it out while it was still available.

 What’s the only company that can compete with Google?
 Amazon, of course!
-Before it was purchased by Amazon, Ring got its beginnings on Shark Tank.
+Before Amazon purchased it, Ring got its beginnings on Shark Tank.
 After walking out with no offer, they rebranded and received five million dollars of additional sales.
 Clearly, Nest and Ring are giants of the newer security companies, but which has the better security system?

 In this review, I’ll talk about the Nest Secure and Ring Alarm security systems: their similarities, differences, components, professional monitoring, customer support, and mobile apps.
 Then I’ll help you make your buying decision so we can get your home safe ASAP.
 Strap in, because our comparison of Nest Secure and Ring starts now!